iiasa/message_ix/INSTALL.rst

 ..
 [1] See the `conda glossary`_ for the differences between Anaconda and Miniconda, and the definitions of the terms ‘channel’ and ‘environment’ here.
 ..
 [2] The ‘$’ character at the start of these lines indicates that the command text should be entered in the terminal or prompt, depending on the operating system.
        Do not retype the ‘$’ character itself.
 ..
+[3] See `managing channels`_ of the Anaconda documentation for more information.
-[3] Notice that conda uses the hyphen (‘-’) in package names, different from the underscore (‘_’) used in Python when importing the package.
+..
+[4] Notice that conda uses the hyphen (‘-’) in package names, different from the underscore (‘_’) used in Python when importing the package.

 .. note:: When using Anaconda (not Miniconda), steps (5) through (8) can also be performed using the graphical Anaconda Navigator.
    See the `Anaconda Navigator documentation`_ for how to perform the various steps.